ARcKP98/mildew-detection/README.md

 * Mildew Detector for Cherry Leaves
 * Model Performance

+1. Project Summary
+- General information about the project.
+- Introduce the problem and the business requirements.

+2. Project Hypothesis
+- State the poject hypothesis.
+- State how the hypotheses were validated.

+3. Cherry Leaf Visualiser
+-

 ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were unfixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a significant variable for consideration, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.